By Cheri Sicard

 Christopher says his unique RV always gets lots of attention, but it falls into one of two camps: either a thumbs up, or a disgruntled look.

 He says his rig fits his character and his personality perfectly.
-Likewise, when he encounters a “Karen” who really gives him a dirty look, his day is made.
+Therefore, when he encounters a so-called “Karen” who really gives him a dirty look, his day is made.